We Are Golden: Chart performance

-The single debuted on the UK Singles Chart at number four on 13 September 2009 before dropping out the top 10 on its second week, falling to number 11.
-Despite becoming Mika's second top-five single, it was his shortest-lasting single, spending only seven weeks in the top 100.
-The single was released in August in the United States but failed to make any impact.
-In Italy, it peaked at number three after 18 weeks on the charts.
+The single debuted on the UK singles chart at number four on 13 September 2009 before falling to number 11 on its second week.
+Despite becoming Mika's second top-five single, it was his shortest-lasting single at the time, spending only seven weeks in the top 100.
+The single was released in August in the United States but failed to chart on the Billboard Hot 100.
+In Italy, it peaked at number three and spent 18 weeks on the charts.
 It was certified gold by the Federazione Industria Musicale Italiana (FIMI).